Market IntelligencePre sale resale

 In contrast, wood frame pre-sales have been exceptionally strong so far in 2024, offsetting much of the weakness in the concrete space.
 In fact, for the first time in 11 years, wood frame pre-sales actually surpassed those of concrete with 2,498 transactions in H1 2024.
 This was 15% above the prior 10-year H1 average and up 44% year-over-year, helping buoy the overall pre-sale market to a small 2% increase in sales compared to the first half of 2023.
 As it turns out, there are a few reasons that might explain said strength for wood frame homes and the corresponding weakness in the concrete space.

-No home for investors
+no home for investors

 One factor contributing to more depressed concrete pre-sales and to slower activity more broadly has been a noticeable absence of investors (i.e., those purchasing homes for the purpose of renting the units to tenants).
 Data from thousands of pre-sale transactions at rennie shows that, as a share of total pre-sales, investor purchases fell to 26% in H1 2024 from around 50% over the prior three years.
 Sustained high interest rates, challenging economic conditions, and a flurry of new government policies with negative implications for investors (including increases to the capital gains inclusion rate, restrictions on short-term rentals, and changes to the Residential Tenancy Act, to name a few) have together pushed many investors to the sidelines.
 Contrary to mainstream narratives, fewer investors in the pre-sale market won’t free up more housing for purchase by everyday residents; instead, their absence has significant negative implications for future housing supply in the Vancouver Region, for a couple of reasons.